NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] consider removing all deletions of FreeRTOS objects and switching to heap_1
+  - I considered it. it's not gonna happen
+- [x] move/redirect config headers to a config/ dir
 - [x] (?!) display fails self-test during startup if usb-serial output not present
   - the issue was it needed some time to boot up after poweron before accepting commands
 - [x] LVGL driver for HX8357